-Losing fluids and salts have a more severe complication which is dehydration – a state where you have insufficient fluids in your body for its needs.
+Losing fluids and salts have a more severe complication: dehydration – a state where you have insufficient fluids in your body for its needs.

-Dehydration can lead to serious injury to your kidneys or death if it develops and you don’t treat it quickly.
+Dehydration can lead to serious kidney injury or death if it develops and you don’t treat it quickly.

 If you are pregnant or unwell with other health problems like heart disease, pre-existing kidney disease or diabetes, it’s essential to treat diarrhoea carefully.
 Young children and older people can be at higher risk of serious illness if diarrhoea is not handled correctly.